• Skip to primary navigation

 • Add crushed tomatoes and tomato paste, but don’t stir.

-• Divide spaghetti into three batches.
+• Divide spaghetti into three batches and add them in a criss-cross pattern.

 Instant Pot Spaghetti Instructions 5 collage - spaghetti fanned out top to bottom, fanned out right to left, submerged in liquid - Paint the Kitchen Red